SwissDataScienceCenter/renku/docs/how-to-guides/migrating-projects-to-renku.rst

 Now your project is ready to be sent to the web platform!

-Push your project to renkulab
+Push your project to RenkuLab
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Before you can push your project to Renku you need to create a GitLab repository